SMART SENSING insights

 Assessing manufacturer’s use of third-party libraries for app integration

-When selecting a suitable manufacturer for a device in a clinical trial, it is important to check whether the manufacturer has integrated its own third-party libraries into its app.
+When selecting a suitable manufacturer for a device in a clinical trial, it is important to check whether the manufacturer has integrated his own third-party libraries into its app.
 These libraries are commonly used for crash reports or logging.
 They may pass on meta-information, such as the frequency of use, location, or time of medication intake, to third parties, even though the actual data remains on the device.
 The risk also applies to in-house developments if external packages are added.
-For this reason, we recommend avoiding external libraries wherever possible.
+For this reason, we recommend avoiding external libraries whenever possible.
 However, if this is not feasible, it is essential to carry out a comprehensive review (audit) before integration in order to identify and minimize potential data protection risks.

 Prioritizing necessary data and anonymization for enhanced privacy